Blog

 I was recently interviewed by an American TV documentary team for a film called “Hope Project” about Korea’s dog meat industry.

-The documentary team told me that they plan to meet and collect opinions of consumers, dog meat industry workers, and animal rights activist organizations, as well as a variety of medical, oriental medicine, and veterinary medical experts, environmentalists, and historians.
-They also told me that they want to offer a broad perspective on the dog meat industry without judgments about morality, and will include social, historical, and cultural viewpoints.
+The documentary team told me that they plan to meet and collect the opinions of consumers, dog meat industry workers, animal rights activist organizations, and various medical, oriental medicine, and veterinary medical experts, environmentalists, and historians.
+They also told me that they want to offer a broad perspective on the dog meat industry without judgments about morality and will include social, historical, and cultural viewpoints.

 Kevin Bright, a well-known producer of the American sitcom “Friends,” is directing and has already visited Korea three times in 2017 to shoot screen footage.